Voivodic/ExSHalos/_sources/tutorials/halo_catalogues.rst

         verbose=verbose,
     )

-Just to check that the halo catalogue generated has a halo mass function close to the used, we can measure it using a function in *pyexshalos.simulation*.
+Just to check that the halo catalogue generated has a halo mass function close to the used, we can measure it using the function ``pyexshalos.simulation.Compute_Abundance``.

 .. code-block:: python